 Had I been in some kind of accident?
 What was that burning pain?
 After spending a few moments clarifying that my head was not actually on fire, I tried to move my legs but my lower body hadn’t woken up.
 Give it a minute, I thought.
 I tried to open my eyes… big mistake.
 The resultant flash of light penetrated my poor unsuspecting retinas.
 In its wake, a lingering afterimage danced, mockingly, across my eyelids, continuing long after the instinctual reaction to shut both eyes as quickly as humanly possible.

-Minutes passed and I began to suspect that whatever had caused the piercingly bright light was, in fact, nothing out of the ordinary, that I’d just been out of it for so long my eyes had forgotten to adjust.
+Minutes passed and I began to suspect that whatever had caused the piercingly bright light was, in fact, nothing out of the ordinary; that I’d just been out of it for so long my eyes had forgotten to adjust.
 Just a bit of sunlight creeping through the window, surely?
-Slowly I eased my eyes into a narrow gaze, locked in an odd-looking position of perpetual squinting until I could finally make out something vaguely resembling a ceiling.
-Grey?
+Slowly I eased my eyes into a narrow gaze, locked into an odd position of perpetual squinting until I could finally make out something vaguely resembling a ceiling.
+What colour was that, grey?
 Definitely grey, I thought.
 That or my eyesight had deteriorated to the point of rendering everything in monochrome.

 Finally I was able to stand.
 That coffee again… it was still there; the scent was much stronger now.
 The deliciously caffeinated aura filled my nostrils, guiding me forwards.
 I was nowhere near balanced, stumbling around like an intoxicated fool.
 I found myself slamming into pipes and walls and pieces of equipment I couldn’t identify.
 Everything was just an indistinct haze at this point - the coffee was the only thing I could focus on.
 My whole brain was preoccupied by the goal of reaching it; I wasn’t even paying attention to where I was.
 I followed my nose and limped through some sort of corridor until I could start to hear voices.
 Voices!
 That should have been cause for me to forget about my blind-sighted objective, but it wasn’t.
 I tripped through a doorway vaguely aware of four agape faces staring back at me.
 I took a few more steps in the general direction of the coffee until my legs gave way.
 I suppose I passed out a few moments later.
 Oh well, it was worth a shot.